 Accident costs resulting from injuries covered under this policy are the responsibility of the deemed employer.

-The purpose of this policy is to set out who the employer is for volunteer forces, when volunteers are covered, what the obligations of both the deemed and regular employer are, and the earnings used to calculate a volunteer's average earnings in the case
+The purpose of this policy is to set out who the employer is for volunteer forces, when volunteers are covered, what the obligations of both the deemed and regular employer are, and the earnings used to calculate a volunteer's average earnings in the case of injury.

 In this policy, volunteer force refers to